 “Members were involved with Bernie Sanders campaign and are continuing their activism in Our Revolution, Swing Left, Indivisible, Working Families Party, statewide groups like the New Virginia Majority and local Democratic Party groups and 2018 electoral campaigns.”

-The FRSO is also close to Lancaster, Pennsylvania, Our Revolution affiliate Lancaster Stands Up, which narrowly missed electing leftist Jess King to Congress in 2018.
+The FRSO also is close to Our Revolution’s Lancaster, Pennsylvania, affiliate Lancaster Stands Up, which narrowly missed electing leftist Jess King to Congress in 2018.

 Lancaster Stands Up also works closely with Philadelphia Our Revolution affiliate Reclaim Philadelphia, which appears to be a joint DSA/FRSO project.